 - make sure your symptoms are under control

-- ask you about any side effects and bleeding patterns
+- ask about any side effects and bleeding patterns

-- review the type of HRT you are taking and make any necessary changes
+- review the type of HRT you're taking and make any necessary changes

 - discuss when you could stop treatment and how this could be done

 Many women will need treatment for a few years, until most of their menopausal symptoms have passed.